reach-sh/reach-lang/docs/src/frontend/index.md

 Returns the standard library based on the provided `{!js} env`.

+You may call this function multiple times and get completely separate standard libraries, with different (and incompatible!) configuration options.

 ---

 In environments where the Reach standard library has implicit access to `{!js} process.env`,